auxfuse/hackathon-git-labs/intermediate.md

 ![Participant Directory Community Sub-Folder](docs/images/dirFiles.png)

+* Before you create your custom creation, add one more Key/Value pair to your JSON onject in the [assets/data/community.json](https://github.com/auxfuse/hackathon-git-labs/blob/main/assets/data/community.json) file to add your new directory to the Showcase.

+    Add the following key/value pair, and make sure to add the comma after the `currently_learning` key/value pair:
+    ```json
+    "showcase": true
+    ```

+    Your entire JSON object should now look like this:
+    ```json
+    {
+        "name": "auxfuse",
+        "course_start": "2019",
+        "course_stage": "Alumni",
+        "favorite_language": "CSS",
+        "currently_learning": "PHP/ThreeJS",
+        "showcase": true
+    }
+    ```

 * Then you can create your custom html/css piece.

     Make this unique.
 Be creative!
 Maybe it's a small frontend component, a card/navbar/section?
 What about a little portfolio piece? 🖌🎨🖼 Maybe consider keeping to a height of `100vh`!